Cassandra Manning MA Integrative Arts Psychotherapist & EMDR UKCP & HCPC Accred.

 01223 505115 / 07833 795034

-I'm a fully qualified UKCP and HCPC registered psychotherapist who is trained in talking and creative therapies, EMDR (eye movement desensitisation and reprocessing) and (C)ATT (an accelerated treatment for trauma, based on Rewind, using the arts.
+I'm a UKCP and HCPC accredited psychotherapist who is trained in talking and creative therapies, EMDR (eye movement desensitisation and reprocessing) and CATT (an accelerated treatment for trauma which uses the arts).

 I'm known to be an open, down-to-earth person who builds strong and supportive relationships with my clients.
 My approach is collaborative, working alongside each individual, and I enjoy working with young people and adults of all ages.

-I have many years of varied experience in private practice and the local NHS MH Trust, working with teenagers, young adults, adults and older people.
+I have many years of varied experience in both private practice and the NHS, working with teenagers, young adults, adults and older people.
+I currently work in the Adolescent Intensive Support Team, a community arm of CAMHS.

-I offer EMDR for PTSD and the re-processing of traumatic events; please ask if you wish to know more about this NICE and WHO approved trauma treatment.
+Please ask if you wish to know more about EMDR, a NICE and WHO approved trauma treatment.

 Training, qualifications & experience